anshuman7negi/Todo-list-webpack/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-A Awesome Book  is a live website where you can store your daily tasks.
+A To Do list  is a live website where you can store your daily tasks.

 ## 🛠 Built With <a name="built-with"></a>